Part-time motor trade insurance for flexible cover

 Part-time motor trade insurance frequently asked questions

-What is motor trade insurance and do I need it?
+What is part-time motor trade insurance and do I need it?

 What's the difference between road risks and combined motor trade insurance?